aoih-uw/fish_eeg/docs/functional_specification.md

 Stakeholder: Primary experimenter, PI, collaborators, general audience
 Precondition: Access to the compatible datasets and data analysis pipeline
 Triggers: A need to process a new eeg dataset to determine the hearing thresholds of a given fish
-Expected interactions:Install fish_eeg repo, load data and process data via pipeline.py on a dev.  environment (e.g.,VS Code)
+Expected interactions: Install fish_eeg repo, load data and process data via pipeline.py on a development environment (e.g., VS Code)
 Exceptions: Script errors, corrupted datasets, python incompatability issues
 Assumptions: User has coding experience and is fully familiar with the data and analysis procedures